The trunk roads through the north east, the A90 and the A96, are managed and maintained by Transport Scotland under licence to BEAR Scotland.

 A90 Laurencekirk Junction Improvement Scheme

 In January 2016, the Infrastructure Secretary Keith Brown, as part of the additional funding associated with the City Region Deal, announced £24million of funding from future Scottish government budgets over the next five to ten years to take forward the design and construction of a grade separated junction on the A90 at Laurencekirk.

 Transport Scotland has appointed Amey to undertake route option assessment work and develop a preferred junction option, leading to the preparation of draft road Orders.
 Nestrans has shared previous work and will be part of the Partnership Group overseeing the project along with Transport Scotland, Aberdeenshire and Angus Councils.

 A96 Dualling Aberdeen to Inverness

 The Scottish Government’s Infrastructure and Investment Plan set out the aim to dual the A96 (T) between Aberdeen and Inverness by 2030.

 Transport Scotland announced on 4 April 2017 that Aecom, Amey Arup Joint Venture, Atkins WSP Joint Venture and Jacobs are to be invited to bid for the contract for a 26 mile stretch of the A96 from east of Huntly to Aberdeen.
-The contract for up to £50M of works is expected to be awarded later this year.

 Ensuring these roads are maintained and improved to meet the needs of the north east is a key element of the Regional Transport Strategy (RTS).
 Other major routes in the Nestrans area are the responsibility of the 2 local authorities.
 Local road improvements are not specifically included in the RTS although in many cases these projects provide benefit to the strategic road network and contribute towards strategic objectives.
 In such instances, Nestrans will support local authorities in bringing forward projects through their Local Transport Strategies.